esa/pagmo2/doc/sphinx/docs/algorithm_list.rst

 .. rubric:: Footnotes

-.. [#null_algo] The null algorithm is used only for initialisation purposes.
-It will not actually run any optimisation if invoked.

 .. [#meta_capa] The capabilities of the meta-algorithms depend also on the capabilities of the algorithms they wrap.
 If, for instance, a meta-algorithm supporting constrained problems is constructed from an algorithm which does *not* support constrained problems, the resulting meta-algorithms will *not* be able to solve constrained problems.